Gun Control Is Front And Center In Virginia Races

 But talk to local volunteers with the grassroots gun control group Moms Demand Action, and they point to a palpable shift in public opinion since the mass shooting in Virginia Beach.

-Allison Graves, a third-grade teacher, says as she's gone door to door canvassing for those endorsed by the group as "gun sense candidates," she's heard something new: people who say they didn't think too much about gun control before, but they do now.
+Allison Graves, a third-grade teacher, says as she has gone door to door canvassing for those endorsed by the group as "gun-sense candidates," she has heard something new: people say they didn't think too much about gun control before, but they do now.

-"I see some people who would never be political coming out and saying, 'Something's got to change,'" Graves says.
+"I see some people who would never be political coming out and saying, 'Something's got to change,' " Graves says.

 Graves' voice quavers as she thinks back to May 31, the day of the shooting.
 She was wrapping up her teaching day when she received two texts from her husband.